Types of physical unclonable function: SRAM PUF

 These PUFs use the randomness in the power-up behavior of standard static random-access memory on a chip as a PUF.
 The use of SRAM as a PUF was introduced in 2007 simultaneously by researchers at the Philips High Tech Campus and at the University of Massachusetts.
 Since the SRAM PUF can be connected directly to standard digital circuitry embedded on the same chip, they can be immediately deployed as a hardware block in cryptographic implementations, making them of particular interest for security solutions.
 SRAM-based PUF technology has been investigated extensively.
 Several research papers explore SRAM-based PUF technology on topics such as behavior, implementation, or application for anti-counterfeiting purposes.
 Notable is the implementation of secure secret key storage without storing the key in digital form.
 SRAM PUF-based cryptographic implementations have been commercialized by Intrinsic ID, a spin-out of Philips, and as of 2019, are available on every technology node from 350 nm down to 7 nm.
+Intrinsic ID was acquired by electronic design automation software and silicon IP company Synopsys in 2024.

 Due to deep submicron manufacturing process variations, every transistor in an Integrated Circuit (IC) has slightly different physical properties.
 These lead to small differences in electronic properties, such as transistor threshold voltages and gain factor.
-The start-up behavior of an SRAM cell depends on the difference of the threshold voltages of its transistors.
-Even the smallest differences will push the SRAM cell into one of the two stable states.
-Given that every SRAM cell has its own preferred state every time it is powered, an SRAM response yields a unique and random pattern of zeros and ones.
-This pattern is like a chip’s fingerprint, since it is unique to a particular SRAM and hence to a particular chip.
+The start-up behavior of an SRAM cell depends on the difference of the threshold voltages of its transistors and other transistor parameters.
+An SRAM cell has two stable states, which normally represent the zero and one logical states.
+If the transistors of an SRAM cell were identical, the cell will be perfectly balanced and it will randomly start into one of the two stable states.
+However, even the smallest differences between transistor parameters will create a cell imbalance and will push the SRAM cell into one of the two stable states with a higher probability than the other state.
+Given that most SRAM cells have its own preferred state every time they are powered, from an SRAM array of cells a unique and random pattern of zeros and ones can be obtained.
+This pattern is like a chip's fingerprint, since it is unique to a particular SRAM and hence to a particular chip.